Universal Analytic Solution for the Quantum Transport of Structured Matter-Waves in Magnetic Optics

 In the special case where $b_0=1$ and the initial state at the focal point ($b'_0=0$) is a pure twisted state $\psi_{n,l}^c$, the general solution of Eq.\eqref{eq:psifull} reduces to a single term.
 This specific solution

 recovers the results previously reported in Refs. \cite{NUF21, Filina2023}.
 Here, we identify the factor

 as the generalized Gouy phase.
 By virtue of the Ermakov operator, this phase is directly mapped to the dynamic phase of $\psi_{n,l}^c$.
-We therefore conclude that the Gouy phase corresponds precisely to this dynamic phase, where the simple linear dependence on $z$ is generalized and replaced by the \textit{phase advance} of the magnetic optics, $\int^z_0 \frac{d \tilde z}{b(\tilde z)^2}$.
+We therefore conclude that the Gouy phase corresponds precisely to the dynamic phase, where the simple linear dependence on $z$ is generalized and replaced by the \textit{phase advance} of the magnetic optics, $\int^z_0 \frac{d \tilde z}{b(\tilde z)^2}$.

 The structure of the solution in Eq.\eqref{eq:psifull} explicitly shows that if the decomposition of the initial state over the eigenbasis \eqref{eq:cnlint} includes both projections of the OAM (a typical experimental scenario), then the transformation of the state along the $z$ axis is not just a rotation, but an interplay between three parts.
-Thus, the Bohmian interpretation that was applied to describe the propagation of the non-pure twisted states \cite{Schattschneider:2014,SCHACHINGER2015,Silenko2} is limited.
+Thus, the Bohmian trajectory interpretation that was applied to describe the propagation of the non-pure highly asymmetric twisted states \cite{Schattschneider:2014,SCHACHINGER2015,Silenko2} is limited due to strong interference effects.
 Moreover, if the state is not matched to magnetic optics, then the experimental observation of a Landau-Zeeman-Gouy phase suggested in Ref.\cite{Bliokh2012} is obscured by the intrinsic deformations determined by the residual dynamic phase.
 Indeed, let's consider a half-blocked twisted electron state that was extensively studied in Refs.\cite{Schattschneider:2014,SCHACHINGER2015,Silenko2} as a test bed to reveal the internal motion of the twisted state:

 Above, $n_a$ and $l_a$ are the quantum numbers of the twisted state before blocking.
 For simplicity, we assume that $b_0=1$ and $b'_0=0$ in Eq.\eqref{eq:hoz} (this does not violate the generality of the consideration).
 Under this assumption the coefficients $c_{n, l}$ can be calculated as